 Stay Updated on Trends: Align with What’s Current

-- Following industry newsletters and creator podcasts
+- Follow industry insights and creator spaces

 Be Persistent but Respectful: The Art of Following Up